 The acronym IPv4 stands for Internet Protocol Version 4.
 It is a revision of the Internet Protocol, which specifies standards for Internet data transmissions.
 The Internet Protocol is used in packet-switched layer networks, such as Ethernet.
 IPV4 is commonly employed across wired or wireless networks.
 Each host is required to have a unique IP address to communicate.
 IPv4 can be automatically or manually configured with different devices.
 Configurations will be related to network type.
-The maximum number of host addresses IPv4 can assign to end users is 232.
-IPv6 presents a standardized solution to overcome IPv4 limitations.
+The maximum number of host addresses IPv4 can assign to end-users is 232.
+IPv6 presents a standardised solution to overcome IPv4 limitations.

 Internet Protocol Version 4 Addresses